 A Veteran could have suffered a traumatic injury to the abdomen or an illness while in service that can be linked to their gastroesophageal reflux disease.
 Information about a service-related injury should be in the Veteran’s military record and serve as evidence of a service connection.

 If you didn’t experience symptoms of GERD until post-service, you may still obtain benefits for GERD through a VA disability claim on a secondary basis.
-This is known as secondary service connection and means that GERD was caused by another service-connected condition.
+This is known as secondary service connection and means that GERD was caused or aggravated by another service-connected condition.

 Medical evidence establishes that anxiety, which many Veterans who have post-traumatic stress disorder experience every day, can lead to an overproduction of stomach acid.
 This, in turn, can lead to GERD.
 In a 2014 study, for example, researchers found an association between PTSD and GERD (and other gastrointestinal disorders, such as irritable bowel syndrome), among Veterans who served in Iraq and Afghanistan.